archilex/advanced-tables-docs/README.md

 #### Using multiple panels

-When using [multiple panels](https://filamentphp.com/docs/3.x/panels/configuration#overview) the User Views Resource will automatically only show the User Views associated with a panel's respective resources.
-However, since the User Views Resource itself comes from the plugin, if you create views *inside* the User View Resource then those views will appear in each panel's User Views Resource.
+When using [multiple panels](https://filamentphp.com/docs/3.x/panels/configuration#overview) the User Views Resource by default will only show the User Views associated with the current panel's resources.
+However, since the `UserViewResource::class` is part of the plugin, if you create views *on* the User View Resource then those views will appear in every panel's User Views Resource.
 Sometimes, this maybe desired.
-For example, if you create an "Approved" view inside the User View Resource, you may want that view to appear in the User Views Resource of every panel.
+For example, if you create an "Approved" view on the User View Resource, you may want that view to appear in the User Views Resource of every panel.

 However, if you prefer each User Views Resource to be independent, you can follow the steps below: